Rocketbase-AI/rocket-deploy/README.md

 ### How to deploy

+**Use the `deploy.py` script.
+It automatically loads the information from `app/config.ini` and uploads the container with the label as the tag.

 Now we have to tag the docker image for the google cloud engine:
 `sudo docker tag DOCKER_IMAGE_NAME:TAG gcr.io/rockethub/DOCKER_IMAGE_NAME:TAG`